Guide To Bukittinggi, West Sumatra’s Hidden Gem

 View of the Bukittinggi town in Sumatra, Indonesia

-Located on the Indonesian Island of Sumatera, Bukittinggi is the province of West Sumatera, 90km from the capital of the region.
+Located on the Indonesian Island of Sumatra, Bukittinggi is a bustling market town in the Agam Valley in the province of West Sumatra, 90km from the capital of the region, Padang.

-Two volcanoes, Mount Marapi and Mount Singgalang are near the city and offer great opportunities for hiking and outdoor activities.
+Two active volcanoes, Mount Marapi and Mount Singgalang, surround the city and offer great opportunities for hiking and outdoor activities.

 Terrace rice fields near Lake Maninjau our trekking destination

-My two girlfriends and I had left early that morning for a two day jungle trek from Bukittingi to Lake Maninjau where we would end up staying for close to a week.
+My two girlfriends and I left early one morning for a two day jungle trek from Bukittinggi to Lake Maninjau where we would end up staying for close to a week.

-My adventures with Arlen and the inspiration I gained from listening to his exploration stories came at the beginning of my overseas travelling life, in 1997 during my first trip abroad in Indonesia.
+My guide, Arlen, told stories of exploration as we talked.
+The inspiration I gained from listening to his exploration stories came at the beginning of my overseas travelling life in 1997, during my first trip abroad in Indonesia.

 It is incredible how even though it was 14 years ago, I still remember Arlen and my time with him almost as if it were yesterday.